 Tear Down Time On Sunday

 EXHIBITS AND VENDING BOOTHS MAY NOT BE REMOVED PRIOR TO 6:00 P.M.
-ON SEPTEMBER 13, 2015.
+ON THE LAST DAY OF THE FAIR (SUNDAY).
 Time is subject to change by the Superintendent of Concessions.
 VIOLATORS OF THIS RULE WILL NOT BE ALLOWED TO RETURN THE FOLLOWING YEAR.

 Security, Janitor Service, Etc.